-At the start of 2014, Ms. Morrison's annual base salary was \$350,000.
-Effective as of October 16, 2014, the compensation committee of our board of directors increased Ms. Morrison's annual base salary to \$475,000.
-Mr. Kalowski's annual base salary was set at \$320,000 when he joined our company as Chief Financial Officer in September 2014.
-When Dr. Ferrante joined our company as Head of Research and Development and Chief Medical Officer in April 2014, her annual base salary was \$325,000.
-Effective as of October 16, 2014, the compensation committee of our board of directors increased Dr. Ferrante's annual base salary to \$380,000.
+For 2015, Ms. Morrison's annual base salary was \$475,000 and the compensation committee increased Ms. Morrison's annual base salary to \$525,000 for 2016.
+For 2015, the annual base salaries for Dr. Ferrante and Mr. Quirk were \$380,000 and \$365,000, respectively.
+No adjustments were made to base salaries for Dr. Ferrante and Mr. Quirk for 2016.
 We use base salaries to recognize the experience, skills, knowledge and responsibilities required of all our employees, including our named executive officers.
 None of our named executive officers is currently party to an employment agreement or other agreement or arrangement that provides for automatic or scheduled increases in base salary.